wawo00/DOC_UPSDK_EN/source/Cocos2d-X_Cpp/cpp03_4_sample_inter.md

 }
 ```
 ### 3. Judge if the interstitial ad is ready
-Judge if the interstitial ad is ready accroding placementid, and  return Boolean results synchronously, true means that the AD is ready to be displayed, and false means that the AD is not show and still in the request.
+Judge if the interstitial ad is ready accroding ad unit, and  return Boolean results synchronously, true means that the AD is ready to be displayed, and false means that the AD is not show and still in the request.
 ```cpp
  /**
 * @param cpPlaceId